How to watch Ludwig online: stream the David Mitchell detective comedy from anywhere now

 Watch from anywhere with a VPN

-If you think that sounds out of character for a David Mitchell typecast, you're absolutely right.
-The harebrained scheme is the brainchild of Lucy (Anna Maxwell Martin), wife of James and, inconveniently, childhood sweetheart of John – though it's not as if they'd ever discuss such matters.
+If you think the impersonation plan sounds out of character for a David Mitchell typecast, you're absolutely right.
+The harebrained scheme is the brainchild of James's wife Lucy (Anna Maxwell Martin).

 While John has a good enough eye for detail, gut for feeling, and mind for deduction to pass off as his brother, unlike James he's never been able to crack the mystery of small talk.
 But in order to keep the wool pulled over his new colleagues' eyes, he's going to have to work up the courage to look people in the eye and conceal his true feeble self behind a thin shield of passable pop culture references.